How Do You Become a Home Inspector in Arkansas?

 As a licensed home inspector in Arkansas, you must obtain general liability insurance.
 General liability insurance helps cover claims of negligence, errors in your services, misrepresentation, inaccurate advice, omissions, and violations of good faith and fair dealing.
 You’re required to have a policy minimum of $100,000, and you must include a valid policy number and effective coverage dates.

-Once you’ve taken and passed the National Home Inspector Exam, you can apply for your license.
+Once you’ve taken and passed the National Home Inspector Exam and ASHI Standards of Practice and Code of Ethics Exam, you can create an online account and apply.
 Please note that you’ll need to pay an annual $250 registration fee to renew your Arkansas Home Inspector License.
-When you apply for your license, you’ll pay $250 if your application is received between 1/1 and 6/31.
-If your application is received between 7/1 and 12/31, the fee is $375, which covers the remainder of that year plus the following calendar year.
-You will also need to get your application notarized.
+When you apply for your license, you’ll pay $250.

 Quick Facts:

-• Home inspectors are required to complete 14 hours of Continuing Education annually, with at least 8 of those hours completed in person.
+- Home inspectors are required to complete 14 hours of Continuing Education annually (a minimum of 8 hours of CE must be approved as mandatory courses).

 Request Your Free Catalog & Get Started Today!